 The signs are good though; it’s growing at an exceptional rate and retaining those new users too.
-What’s more, TikTok’s links immensely populated countries such as China and India will certainly aid them, as other platforms have historically struggled in these areas.
+What’s more, TikTok’s roots in immensely populated countries like China and India will certainly aid them, as other platforms have historically struggled in these areas.

-Of course, nothing is guaranteed (as with the downfall of Vine) and TikTok certainly has the potential to be a huge commercial and social entity, but it will depend largely on the direction they go in.
+Of course, nothing is guaranteed (ergo the downfall of Vine), but TikTok certainly has the potential to be a huge commercial and social entity.
+Its future will depend largely on they choose direction they go in.

 For our part, we’ll be monitoring TikTok’s meteoric rise closely.
 However, as with Snapchat, the platform may not be the best fit for a lot of brands.

-It is important to always bear in mind the social channels which your target audience are using, and judge whether or not you actually have relevant content to share.
+When looking at social channels, it is important to always bear in mind which audience you are targeting and whether or not you actually have relevant content to share.

-Our experienced digital marketing professionals can work with you to build a social strategy which will complement your brand and speak to your target customers.
+Our experienced digital marketing professionals can work with you to build a social marketing strategy, which will complement your brand and speak to your demographic.